-Shaved ice, watermelon, fireworks, fans and yukata—these are the things that characterize summer in Tokyo (oh, and then there’s the sweltering heat, but we’ll spare you the sweaty details).
-The yukata (浴衣) is the casual, hot-weather cousin of the kimono; it’s light, usually made of cotton or a synthetic fiber, and will keep you cool in every sense of the word.
+The yukata is the casual, hot-weather cousin of the kimono.
+As characteristic of Tokyo summer as shaved ice, fireworks and watermelon, a yukata will help keep you cool in the sweltering heat (and we do mean sweltering).
 Yukata are great for personal wear (for all genders) and gifts, and if you know where to shop, you can pick them up for next to nothing.
 Looking to snag one?
-Read the following guide to buying cheap yukata in Tokyo first.
+Read the following guide on where to buy a cheap yukata in Tokyo.

-Yukata are worn in the summer months (June-September), when festivals (matsuri) abound.
-Japanese people both young and old wear yukata when they go to watch fireworks shows, as well as when they attend local events.
-You’ll see yukata-clad folks dancing the bon-odori or awa-odori in parks and through the streets—and it all looks pretty awesome.
+Yukata are worn in the summer months (June-September), when festivals (matsuri) and fireworkds abound.
+You’ll see yukata-clad folks young and old dancing the bon-odori or awa-odori in parks and through the streets — and it all looks pretty awesome.

-The yukata is a simple garment; it’s essentially an unlined, very basic kimono.
-Yukata, like kimono, are worn with a belt (obi), which is tight and features a large bow at the back for women, and is a bit looser, less broad and bow-less for men (as well as darker and more subdued, usually).
+The yukata is essentially an unlined, very basic kimono.
+Like kimono, they are worn with a belt (obi), which for women sits tight around the waist with a bow at the back, while for men a narrower obi sits on the hips and tied with a knot (that can be varying degrees of fancy).
 The prescribed footwear is geta (traditional wooden sandals), worn without socks (remember, it’s hot).
 Some people carry a small handbag for their keys, wallet and phone, while others (this writer included) just shove things down their sleeves.

 Then and now

 Yukata originated as bathrobes hundreds of years ago, and gradually evolved into high-fashion items.
-You can still find cheap yukata that are closer to their roots in traditional Japanese hotels (ryokan) and hot spring towns (where people stroll around in them).
+You can still find cheap yukata that are closer to their roots in traditional Japanese hotels (ryokan) and hot spring towns.

-These days, yukata come in an array of beautiful patterns, ranging from chrysanthemums and other flowers to koi, frogs and rabbits, cats, and even anime characters.
+These days, yukata come in an array of beautiful patterns, ranging from flowers to animals, geometric patterns to dragons and even anime characters.
 And the item of dress is prolific.
-Everywhere seems to have their own take on them — from Uniqlo to boutique punk and fusion-fashion outlets offers something in the way of yukata.
+Everywhere seems to have their own take on them — from Uniqlo to boutique punk and fusion-fashion outlets.

 Where to buy cheap yukata in Tokyo

 So, onto the main thread of this article.
-You can pick up a yukata set (yukata + obi) for anything from a few hundred yen (secondhand, and if you are super lucky) to upwards of ¥50,000.
+You can pick up a yukata set (yukata + obi) for anything from a few hundred yen to upwards of ¥50,000.
 That’s a huge price range, but it all depends on whether you want new or secondhand, understated or high fashion — and yes a bit of luck too.
-If you set aside 3,000-6,000 yen, you should be able to find something decent at one of the places listed below.
-10,000 yen+ will get you a better-quality yukata, and if you are prepared to pay 20,000 you can scoop one from a boutique.
+If you set aside ¥3,000–¥6,000, you should be able to find something decent at one of the places listed below. ¥10,000+ will get you a better-quality yukata set, and if you are prepared to pay ¥20,000 you can scoop one from a boutique.
 But you’re here because you want the cheapo low-down and our philosophy is that a nice yukata doesn’t have to be an expensive one.

-The first place you should consider is your local supermarket—if it’s a large one, anyway.
-Big stores like Aeon, Ito-Yokado and Daiei often sell a range of yukata from May or June onward; just head over to the clothing section/floor and look around.
-I picked up several yukata sets for no more than 2,900 yen each a couple of years ago—they were the previous summer’s styles (read: slightly different placement of koi and flowers), and had been discounted as a result.
+The first place to try is your local supermarket — if it’s a large one, anyway.
+Big stores like Aeon, Ito-Yokado and Daiei often sell yukata from May or June onward; just head over to the clothing section/floor and look around.
+I picked up several yukata sets for no more than ¥2,900 each a couple of years ago — they were the previous summer’s styles (read: slightly different placement of carp and flowers), and had been discounted as a result.

 Chain apparel stores (including thrift shops)

 Another good bet for cheap yukata is a big clothing retailer like Uniqlo (for new items), or Mode Off and Chicago (for secondhand outfits).
-Uniqlo doesn’t always bring out a line of yukata, but when they do, they tend to sell out fast—so keep an eye on catalogs in the run-up to June.
+Uniqlo doesn’t always bring out a line of yukata, but when they do, they tend to sell out fast — so keep an eye on catalogs in the run-up to June.
 Mode Off is a bit of a gamble, as you never know what will be in stock.
-Chicago usually seems to have a good supply of yukata and kimono, with price tags that cheapos appreciate.
-They have several stores in Harajuku, and others scattered across Tokyo but the one near Meiji-Jingumae Station in Harajuku seems to have the biggest range of yukata/kimono.
+Chicago stores usually have a good supply of yukata and kimono, with price tags that cheapos appreciate.
+They have several stores scattered across Tokyo but the one near Meiji-Jingumae Station in Harajuku seems to have the biggest range of yukata/kimono.

 Yukata and kimono specialist stores

 If you want to go straight to the source, as it were, you can hit up one of the many specialist stores in Tokyo.
-Tansuya is a good go-to, as they have branches all over the show and sell both new and used yukata (and kimono).
+Tansu-ya is a good go-to, as they have branches all over the show and sell both new and used yukata (and kimono).
 They offer dressing assistance, too.
-Mom-and-pop shop Sakaeya, in Harajuku, is a bit cheaper.
-It sells secondhand yukata and kimono starting at 1,000 yen (yes, really) and will help you figure out how to wear it if you need help (plus throw in a tea ceremony).
-There’s also Wataro in Itabashi, an old-school store that sells some superb, traditional designs starting at under 3,000 yen.
+Mom-and-pop shop Sakaeya in Harajuku is a bit cheaper.
+It sells secondhand yukata and kimono starting at ¥1,000 (yes, really) and will help you figure out how to wear it, plus throw in a mini tea ceremony.
+Just be sure to book ahead, as they’re currently open by appointment only.

-For a vibey yukata-hunting experience that is filled with food on sticks (think fish-shaped pastries with sweet bean paste filling) and several other bargains, head down to one of Tokyo’s popular shopping streets (also called shotengai).
-We recommend Nakamise Dori in Asakusa (a good chance to take in Sensoji Temple, too), Yanaka Ginza (in Ginza), and Ameyokocho between Ueno and Okachimachi to start.
+For a vibey yukata-hunting experience that is filled with food on sticks (think fish-shaped pastries with sweet bean paste filling) and several other bargains, head down to one of Tokyo’s popular shopping streets (also called shōtengai).
+We recommend Nakamise Dōri in Asakusa (a good chance to take in Sensōji Temple, too), Yanaka Ginza (in Ginza), and Ameya-yokochō between Ueno and Okachimachi.

 If you don’t have much time or loathe shopping, you can always order a yukata online.
-A big plus of online shopping is that you have access to a huge range of yukata from all over Japan.
+A big plus of online shopping is that you have access to a huge range of yukata to choose from.
 Just make sure that the size and color is exactly what you want before you click that checkout button.
-Two online retailers to try are Rakuten (said to be responsible for as much as 10% of the kimono industry’s sales today) and Ichiroya, which sells secondhand yukata and kimono from the Kansai region.
+One online retailer to try is Rakuten (said to be responsible for as much as 10% of the kimono industry’s sales).

 Renting a cheap yukata